ckan/ckan/doc/extensions/adding-custom-fields.rst

 ``return value`` must be used by validators when accepting data or the value will be converted to None.
-This form is useful for converters as well, because the return value will replace the field value passed::
+This form is useful for converting data as well, because the return value will replace the field value passed::

     def embiggen(value):
         return value.upper()

-The ``embiggen`` converter will convert values passed to all-uppercase.
+The ``embiggen`` validator will convert values passed to all-uppercase.

 ``validator(value, context)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Validators and converters that need access to the database or information about the user may be written as a callable taking two parameters.
+Validators that need access to the database or information about the user may be written as a callable taking two parameters.
 ``context['session']`` is the sqlalchemy session object and ``context['user']`` is the username of the logged-in user::